openshift/golang-ex/README.md

 The `192.168.124.206` represents the IP address of the machine you are running OpenShift on.
-If your are running OpenShift on a different IP address, simply replace `192.168.124.206` with your local OpenShift IP address when adding the line above to your `/etc/hosts` file.
+If your are running OpenShift on a different IP address, simply replace `192.168.124.206` with your OpenShift IP address when adding the line above to your `/etc/hosts` file.
 Once you have this change, you can just type the application DNS into browser and you should see the chat application login screen.